 Hydrangeas are my favorite flower to use in our home’s landscaping.

-I love all the varieties, white hydrangeas, pink, blue all of the colors.
+I love all the varieties and bloom colors – white hydrangeas, pink blooms, blue and purple flowers – all of the colors.

 However, today I’m going to be specifically talking about our Endless Summer variety – since the majority of the questions I get are about these.

 Known for their big, luscious blooms, these beauties are a staple in most coastal northeastern towns.